earthai-tech/watex/docs/datasets.rst

 Learning Dataset
 ===================

 The learning datasets are the data ready for predictions where the features are already precomputed.
-An example is the most popular dataset :func:`~watex.datasets.iris`.
-The fameous example of :code:`watex` datasets in the Bagoue datasets.
-See :func:`~watex.datasets.dload.load_bagoue` for parameters definitions.
+An example is the most popular dataset:func:`~watex.datasets.iris`.
+The famous example of :code:`watex` datasets in the Bagoue datasets.
+See :func:`~watex.datasets.dload.load_bagoue` for parameter definitions.

-The second samples of learning datasets is the hydrogeological dataset.
-The later is composed of geology, boreholes and logging data.
-Refer to :func:`~watex.datasets.dload.load_hlogs` for parameters explanations.
+The second sample of learning datasets is the hydrogeological dataset.
+The latter is composed of geology, boreholes, and logging data.
+Refer to :func:`~watex.datasets.dload.load_hlogs` for parameter explanations.

 .. topic:: Examples